 Malaria is a major global human health issue.
-In 2019, there were 229 million cases of malaria, with 411 000 deaths [7].
+In 2019, there were 229 million cases of malaria, with 411 000 deaths [4].
 A successful effort to prevent the spread of malaria would have a dramatic impact on the lives of millions of people.
-Currently, the most successful approach to combating malaria on a large scale is the prevention of mosquito-human contact through various means such as mosquito nets and/or insecticides [6].
-These have proved remarkably effective, however the effectiveness and progress has observably plateaued in their in recent years.
+Currently, the most successful method for combating malaria on a large scale is by preventing mosquito-human contact through various means such as mosquito nets and insecticides [3].
+These have proved remarkably effective, however there has been an apparent observable plateau in their effectiveness in recent years.

-Sanaria is a company which has developed the first malaria vaccine which is effective and feasible to produce [2].
-Malaria is caused by a parasite which spreads among humans by inhabiting the salivary glands of a host mosquito, which spreads the malaria parasite when it bites humans.
+Sanaria is a company which has developed the first malaria vaccine which is effective and feasible to produce [1].
+Malaria is a parasite which spreads among humans by inhabiting the salivary glands of a host mosquito, which spreads the malaria parasite when it bites humans.
 The production and distribution of Sanaria's vaccine involves the extraction of these infected mosquito salivary glands.
 This step during production is a severe bottleneck and is preventing large scale production and deployment of the Sanaria vaccine.

-A robotic mosquito dissection system for automating the extraction of infected salivary glands is being developed to make salivary gland extraction significantly more efficient which will enable large scale production of the malaria vaccine [3].
+A robotic mosquito dissection system for automating the extraction of infected salivary glands is being developed to make salivary gland extraction significantly more efficient which will enable large scale production of the malaria vaccine [2].